All Episodes

 We haven't gotten into tax policy.

-Now stop and think about that.
+Now, stop and think about that.

-Nancy Pelosi thinks that she can score more political points by effectively raising taxes on people who earn half million dollars a year or more than she can by securing health care and education.
+Nancy Pelosi thinks that she can score more political points by effectively raising taxes on people who earn half a million dollars a year or more than she can by securing health care and education.

-I mean, This is odd.
+I mean, this is odd.

 This is odd and it's crazy.